 Instead of rushing from one thing to another, resolve to have less to do each day, fewer appointments and fewer tasks.
-Then do each thing slowly, with mindfulness and ease, try to be present, savor the moment.
 And truly enjoy whatever it is you do, from talking to eating to walking to just sitting.

 Just the simple act of laughing can make you happier.
 Watch a funny movie, tell jokes, read a book by Douglas Adams or Terry Pratchett, go to humor sites on the Internet.
 And laugh your head off.